German Shepherd Now

 Physical exercise matters, but a Shepherd that’s only physically tired is still half-loaded.
 These are working dogs bred to solve problems and make decisions.
 Without mental challenges, even a well-exercised dog will invent destructive projects to stay occupied.

 This catches a lot of first-time owners off guard.
 They run the dog for an hour, come home, and watch it chew through a couch cushion anyway.
 The body was tired.
-The brain wasn’t.
+The brain?
+Not even close.

 How to avoid it: Puzzle feeders, nose work games, obedience drills, hide-and-seek with treats or toys.
 Even a 15-minute training session can tire a Shepherd more effectively than an hour-long walk.
 Rotate the challenges so they don’t get stale.